Stroke – Acupuncture treatment

 Baryta Carbonica

 • This is useful for post-stroke symptoms in the elderly.
 These types may take a cold easily, suffer from dementia, or have a slow mental grasp.
-They become slow and inept.
+They become sluggish and inept.
 They have difficulty concentrating and become shy towards strangers, almost childish.
 They may suffer from senility and other types of cardiovascular disease.

 Aconite